 |Christmas Day||Eerste kerstdag||25 December, 2019||Yes|

 |Second Christmas||Tweede kerstdag||26 December, 2019||Yes|

-Need to send money home for the holidays to or from the Netherlands?
+Need to send money from the Netherlands to the USA for the holidays to or from the Netherlands?
 Wise allows you to send money abroad as fast as possible, for as little as possible.
 Wise moves money between local accounts, so it never crosses borders, meaning there are no international or intermediary fees to pay.
 Wise uses the actual exchange rate, like you’d see on Google, so there are no hidden fees or markups.
 You just pay a small transfer fee that’s spelled out upfront.
 It’s easy, fast and secure.

 Wise also offers borderless multi currency accounts, which allow users to manage, send and receive money in several global currencies all at once.
 If you live in one country and get paid in the UK, the US, the EU or Australia, then you can even get bank details to get paid like a local.
 Borderless account holders will also have access to consumer debit cards beginning in 2018.